 25 feet or less were functioning to reduce disturbance

-.
+to the adjacent wetland.
 The buffers greater than 50

 feet showed fewer signs of human disturbance…